 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification.
 The SENDCo is TEACCH trained.
-The SENDCo has been awarded Thrive Practitioner status and TIS Practitioner Status.
-The SENDCo undertakes additional TIS training and supervision.
-TiS Practitioners and school staff can access supervision through Head Start.
-All teaching and non-teaching staff have participated in multiple whole school Thrive and TIS training led by one of the Thrive / TIS trainers.
-The SENDCo and key members of staff Teachers and Teaching Assistants attend relevant courses to support the children that they are working with. .
-Key members of staff throughout the school including the SENDCo work closely with outside agencies, including the Speech & Language Therapist and ASD team to ensure that individual needs are met.
-The SENDCo has had Manual Handling Training from SCOPE which is updated as required.
-The SENDCo has training in epilepsy and anaphylaxis training.
+The SENDCo has been awarded Thrive Teachers and Teaching Assistants attend relevant courses to support the children that they are working with Key members of staff throughout the school including the SENDCo work closely with outside agencies, including the Speech & Language Therapist and ASD team to ensure that individual needs are met.

-- have attended training in dyslexia, dyscalculia, autism, sensory processing, speech & communication needs and behavioural needs. - Key members of staff have attended 'Team Teach training' which includes deescalation strategies. - All teaching staff have attended training using assessment to track pupils with SEND working at Pre-Key Stage Levels. - All teaching and non-teaching staff have received training in de-escalation strategies led by the Aspire Inclusion Team. - The SENDCo is an Autism Champion. - The SENDCo a Dyslexia Champion. - The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. - The SENDCo attends County SENDCo network meetings and training as well as Aspire SENDCo network meetings.
-Information is then shared with the rest of the staff at staff meetings. - The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. - All teaching and non-teaching staff have received basic Makaton training. - All teaching and non-teaching staff have received training on how to develop a 'Total Communication Environment'. - All teaching and non-teaching staff have
+- Practitioner status - The SENDCo undertakes additional Thrive training annually (which is a requirement to maintain Thrive Practitioner status.) - All teaching and non-teaching staff participated in whole school Thrive training led by one of the Thrive trainers. - The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, speech & communication needs and behavioural needs. - Key members of staff have attended 'Team Teach training' which includes deescalation strategies. - All teaching staff have attended training using B-Squared assessment to track pupils working at P-Levels. - All teaching and non-teaching staff have received training in de-escalation strategies led by the Behaviour Support Advisor. - The SENDCo is an Autism Champion. - The SENDCo a Dyslexia Champion. - The SEND training needs of all staff are established through discussion, on a needs basis, through questionnaires and performance management. - The SENDCo attends County SENDCo network meetings and training as well as SENDCo network meetings with the cluster primary and secondary schools.
+Information is then shared with the rest of the staff at staff meetings. - The SEND training needs of all staff are